hillc255/TRIVIA/projects/02_trivia_api/starter/backend/README.md

 REVIEW_COMMENT
 ```
 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
-Please use it as a reference for creating your documentation and resubmit your code.
+Please use it as a reference for creating your documentation and resubmit your code. - Done

 Endpoints

 GET '/categories'
+GET '/questions'
+DELETE '/questions/<int:id>'
+POST '/questions/add'
+POST '/search'
-GET ...
+GET '/categories/<int:id>/questions'
-POST ...
+POST '/play'
-DELETE ...

 GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.

+categories
 {'1' : "Science",
 '2' : "Art",
 '3' : "Geography",